• Toto, I've a feeling we're not in Kansas any more.

 Access to the Low lighthouse is possible either via walking up from Burnham itself around 1.5 km or via a small track less than 400 mtrs from the back of the residential estate on Trinity Drive (Google Maps Marker Here) the added benefit of this location is that there is a very small parking area, I suspect used for local residents and dog walkers, so although convenient for access, you might struggle to park the car on busy days.
 Please note the small track quickly becomes a trail and is up and over some steep sand dunes, so correct footwear is recommended.

-• Image Title: Stout Little Titan
+• Go Faster Little Titan

 • Pentax K-1 Camera used: